 • Has this dispute been the subject of a previous adjudication and has the adjudicator been correctly appointed?

-Anthony Galvin, one of the team, is highly experienced in dealing with all areas of Construction disputes, especially contractual payment disputes.
-Anthony has particular expertise in construction Adjudication and has obtained millions of pounds for construction clients over many years.
-He regularly speaks at Industry events on HMRC involvement within the sector and understands how the sector functions on a commercial level.
+Anthony Galvin, one of the team, is highly experienced in dealing with all areas of Construction disputes.
+Especially contractual payment disputes.
+Anthony has particular expertise in construction Adjudication, and has obtained millions of pounds for construction clients over many years.
+He regularly speaks at Industry events on HMRC involvement within the sector.
+He understands how the sector functions on a commercial level.

 Altion Law are specialists at advising and representing parties with adjudication matters.
 If you would like to have a confidential discussion with a member of our team, if you complete our Contact us form.
 We will call you back at a time that is suitable for you or you can contact us directly on 01908 414990.